apache/spark-website/community.md

 </ul>

 <h4>Meetups</h4>
-Spark Meetups are grass-roots events organized and hosted by leaders and champions in the community around the world.
-Check out <a href="http://spark.meetup.com">http://spark.meetup.com</a> to find a Spark meetup in your part of the world.
+Spark Meetups are grass-roots events organized and hosted by individuals in the community around the world.
+Check out <a href="https://www.meetup.com/topics/apache-spark/">meetup.com/topics/apache-spark</a> to find a Spark meetup in your part of the world.
 Below is a partial list of Spark meetups.
 <ul>
   <li>
     <a href="https://www.meetup.com/spark-users/">Bay Area Spark Meetup.</a>